ashin-coder/earth-resource-database/README.md

 9. Open “earth-resource-database-main” File in the IDE

-10. Enable annotation processing , if asked in the IDE
+10. Enable annotation processing, if asked in the IDE

 11. To Setup Logging of User Activity into the external file “earth0.log” file, go to Run-> Edit Configurations…